-The Manhattan Childrens Center provides scientifically-based world class treatment and education to children, ages 5 to 21, utilizing the principles of Applied Behavior Analysis.
-Our goal is to offer every child an opportunity to enjoy a quality of life and emerge as a functioning member of society.
+The Manhattan Childrens Center (MCC) provides world class treatment and education to children, ages five to 21, utilizing the principles of applied behavior analysis (ABA).
+Our goal is to offer every child an opportunity to enjoy an improved quality of life and emerge as a functioning member of society.
 As each child is unique, we provide individualized instruction according to his or her developmental abilities.

 Our caring professionals focus on each student to enhance and foster his or her maximum potential.
 We also support our parents and families in helping them to understand the special needs of these children.
 Families become an equal partner with us in the educational process to help all children achieve their full potential.

-- One child in 68 develops autism or a related disorder by the age of 8.
+- One child in 68 develops autism or a related disorder by the age of eight.